sanidhya-soni/sanidhya-soni/README.md

          width="45" />, I'm Sanidhya Soni</h1>

 <h3 align="center">
 Hey 👋, I’m Sanidhya, a B.Tech in Computer Science student at the University of Petroleum and Energy Studies.
 I’m passionate about Software Development, Cloud and DevOps.
-Along with my grad studies, I’ve been working as a Web Developer Intern at BMC Softwares, a MNC kown for Mainframe Technology.
+Along with my grad studies, I’ve been working as a Web Developer Intern at BMC Softwares, a MNC known for Mainframe Technology.
 </h3>

 <br>